 Blende Silver is a mineral exploration company focused on the identification, acquisition, exploration and development of mineral properties in the Yukon Territory.
-It is listed on the TSX Venture Exchange, trading under the symbol "BAG."
+It is listed on the TSX Venture Exchange, trading under the symbol "BAG" and listed on the OTCQB under the symbol "BAGGF".
 Since inception, the Company has been focused on completing equity financings to fund its operations, property acquisition and property exploration.

 Blende Silver is focused on the advancement of its Blende mineral property (the "Blende Project"), located in the Mayo Mining District, Yukon.
 The Company has positioned itself as a base metals exploration company.
+During the nine months ended August 31, 2022 the Company worked with consultants to plan for future exploration.